-James Illsley is a jog leader with Jog Derbyshire group AAJ (All About Jogging).
-His inspirational journey from running novice to leader has inspired a whole new wave of beginners through a couch to 5k programme.
+James Illsley has had an inspirational journey from running novice to leader and has inspired a whole new wave of beginners through a couch to 5k programme.

 James tells us about his journey and how he’s got to this point.